estelle/csstdg/animation.md

 If you are attaching more than one animation to an element or pseudo-element, include a comma separated list of values for animation-name, animation-duration and animation-iteration-count.
 The iteraction count values, and all other animation property values, will be assigned to the animation in the order of the animation-name property values.
 Extra values will be ignored.
 Missing values will cause the existing values to be repeated.
 In the above example, red and blue will go thru 3 cyles, and white will iterate 5 times.

+If we wanted all three animations to end at the same time, even though their durations differ, we can control that with animation-iteration-count.

+    .flag {
+        animation-name: red, white, blue;
+        animation-duration: 2s, 4s, 6s;
+        animation-iteration-count: 6, 3, 2;
+    }

+In the above example, the red, white and blue animations will last for a total of 12 seconds each: red lasts 2s, iterating 6 times, for a total of 12 seconds, white lasts 4s, iterating 3 times, for a total of 12 seconds, and blue lasts 6s, iterating 2 times, for a total of 12 seconds.
+With simple artithmatic you can figure out how many interations you need to make one effect last as long as another, remembering that iteration count doesn't need to be an integer.

 ### The `animation-direction` property